 The most recent visit of a pope to Canada was in 2002, when Pope John Paul II hosted World Youth Day in Toronto.
 Pope John Paul II also visited Canada in 1987 and 1984.

 In terms of foreign policy, in addition to freedom of religion, the Holy See promotes justice and peace, disarmament, protection of the environment, inter-religious and inter-faith dialogue, and the sanctity of life.
 Both Canada and the Holy See attach considerable importance to relations with Latin America and Asia.
-This focus is likely to gain prominence under Argentinian Pope Francis.
-It is worth noting that Canadian Cardinal Marc Ouellet was, inter alia, President of the Pontifical Commission for Latin America.

 * If you require a plug-in or third-party software to view this file, please visit the alternative formats section of our help page.